magomzr/AzureFunctions-Nodejs-DependencyInjection/README.md

 import 'reflect-metadata'; // This is the only place where 'reflect-metadata' should be imported and it should be only once in the whole project. import { Container } from 'inversify';
 import { IEmployeeRepository } from '../../Domain/Interfaces/IEmployeeRepository';
-import { ISQLRepository } from '../../Domain/Interfaces/ISQLRepository';
+import { ISQLConnection } from '../../Domain/Interfaces/ISQLConnection';
-import { SQLRepository } from '../../Infrastructure/DataAccess/Databases/SQLRepository';
+import { SQLConnection } from '../../Infrastructure/DataAccess/Databases/SQLConnection';
 import { EmployeeRepository } from '../../Infrastructure/DataAccess/Repositories/EmployeeRepository';
 import { EmployeeService } from '../Services/EmployeeService';
 import { TYPES } from './types';

 const StartupBuilder = new Container();

-StartupBuilder.bind<ISQLRepository>(TYPES.ISQLRepository).to(SQLRepository).inTransientScope();
+StartupBuilder.bind<ISQLConnection>(TYPES.ISQLConnection).to(SQLConnection).inTransientScope();
 StartupBuilder.bind<IEmployeeRepository>(TYPES.IEmployeeRepository).to(EmployeeRepository).inSingletonScope();
 StartupBuilder.bind(EmployeeService).toSelf().inSingletonScope(); // Without interface.